-3.24 Our Approach
+3.21 Our Approach

-- 3.24.1 Traffic congestion is a key concern amongst residents, and is reflected by its inclusion as a key priority area in the Community Strategy Action Plan.
-Traffic congestion costs Surrey's businesses hundreds of millions of pounds each year, with other detrimental economic, environmental and social consequences. - 3.24.2 Car ownership is high in the Borough with 1.37 cars for each household, compared to the national average of 1.1 (Census 2001).
-This is a 19% increase from the 1991 levels and over 40% of households in the Borough now have 2 or more cars.
+- 3.21.1 Traffic congestion is a key concern amongst residents, and is reflected by its inclusion as a key priority area in the Community Strategy Action Plan.
+Traffic congestion costs Surrey's businesses hundreds of millions of pounds each year, with other detrimental economic, environmental and social consequences. - 3.21.2 Car ownership is high in the Borough with 1.37 cars for each household, compared to the national average of 1.1 (Census 2001).
+This is a 19% increase from the 1991 levels and over 40% of households in the Borough now have two or more cars.
 This is a determining factor in Epsom having what some perceive as the worst traffic congestion in Surrey.
 It is also due to the network of roads that run through the Borough, some which connect to key roads, such as the M25 and the A3, and which are therefore used as links or when principal roads get congested.
-The main roads in the Borough (A24, A240 and A232) do not just provide access from Epsom or Ewell to neighbouring towns, but they also connect towns outside the Borough to each other, thereby creating more through traffic (e.g. Leatherhead and Ashtead to Kingston or Sutton). - 3.24.3 One of the key principles to assist in achieving more sustainable development is to reduce reliance on the private car.
+The main roads in the Borough (A24, A240 and A232) do not just provide access to neighbouring towns, but they also connect towns outside the Borough to each other, thereby creating more through traffic (e.g. Leatherhead and Ashtead to Kingston or Sutton). - 3.21.3 One of the key principles to assist in achieving more sustainable development is to reduce reliance on the private car.
 The Borough is the most urbanised district in Surrey, but its compact urban form does provide potential for encouraging alternatives to car travel.
-The approach embodied in this Core Strategy will seek to manage travel demand in an effective and sustainable way, while improving the range of choice and responding to the needs of residents, workers and visitors. - 3.24.4 Surrey County Council is responsible for managing the highway network in Surrey and has produced a Local Transport Plan covering the period 2006/07 to 2010/11 (March 2006).
-The document has five key objectives: - tackling congestion to reduce delays - increasing accessibility to key services - improving road safety and security - enhancing the environment and quality of life - improving maintenance of the transport network - 3.24.5 Epsom is identified as an 'all-purpose centre' and, when funds allow following the initial focus on the three regional hubs identified in the South East Plan (Guildford, Woking and Redhill / Reigate), the Borough will be a focus for measures to tackle congestion and improve the public transport system and cycle network.
-A specific proposal for a major highway improvement scheme the Kiln Lane Link, Epsom is included in the implementation programme (currently for the period between 2011-2016). - 3.24.6 The Council will continue to work closely with the Highway Authority to ensure the coordination of proposals within the LDF and the Local Transport Plan.
+The approach embodied in this Core Strategy will seek to manage travel demand in an effective and sustainable way, while improving the range of choice and responding to the needs of residents, workers and visitors. - 3.21.4 Surrey County Council is responsible for managing the highway network in Surrey and has produced a Local Transport Plan (LTP) covering the period 2006/07 to 2010/11 (March 2006).
+The document has five key objectives:

+- □ increasing accessibility to key services - ☐ improving road safety and security - enhancing the environment and quality of life - ☐ improving maintenance of the transport network - 3.21.5 Epsom is identified as an 'all-purpose centre' and, when funds allow following the initial focus on the three regional hubs identified in the South East Plan (Guildford, Woking and Redhill / Reigate), the Borough will be a focus for measures to tackle congestion and improve the public transport system and cycle network.
+A specific proposal for a major highway improvement scheme the Kiln Lane link, Epsom is included in the LTP and in the implementation programme submitted in support of the South East Plan.
+This new road will greatly improve accessibility to the Nonsuch and Longmead industrial estates, with considerable benefits for pedestrians and cyclists.
+Land will be allocated for this infrastructure improvement in the Site Allocations DPD. - 3.21.6 The Council will continue to work closely with the Highway Authority to ensure the coordination of proposals within the LDF and the Local Transport Plan.
 The location of development and the way that development is carried out are important factors in helping achieve the priorities of the Transport Plan.
 Choices about where new housing and employment uses are located for example, and patterns of travel that result, will be important factors in helping to reduce reliance on the private car.
 Encouraging alternative forms of travel and securing access to the most sustainable modes of travel such as public transport, walking or cycling, represent approaches which aim to help achieve a new balance between non motorised transport, public transport and private car use.